ModelEarth/data-pipeline/timelines/training/naics/README.md

 We're creating a new Random Forest process informed [by the prior zcta process](../../prep/all)

-We'll use the state of Maine (MN) for our sample counties.
+We'll use the state of Maine (ME) for our sample counties.
 We'll use NAICS level 4 which has about 72 industries.

 Yanqing (Lily) is working on #1 and #2 below.